-The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2020 National Organizations of State and Local Officials (NOSLO) Program: Public Health Capacity.
+The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2020 National Organizations of State and Local Officials (NOSLO) Program: Health Care Payment and Financing.

-The purpose of this program is to assist states and local authorities in a) preserving and improving public health, b) building capacity to address other public health matters and support and enforce regulations intended to improve the public's health, and c) preventing and suppressing communicable diseases.
+The purpose of this program is to assist states and local authorities in a) preserving and improving public health, b) building capacity to address other public health matters and support and enforce health regulations, and c) preventing and suppressing communicable diseases.

-To fulfill the program's purpose, NOSLO: Public Health Capacity has the following objectives: 1) facilitate bidirectional communication and data/information-sharing between HRSA and state and/or local officials, 2) strengthen HRSA-funded programs by better understanding state and/or local stakeholder needs, priorities, and perspectives, and 3) support capacity-building activities at the state and/or local levels that strengthen the health care safety net and advance shared public health goals with HRSA.
+To fulfill the program's purpose, NOSLO: Health Care Payment and Financing has the following objectives: 1) facilitate bidirectional communication and data/information-sharing between HRSA and state and/or local officials, 2) strengthen HRSA-funded programs by better understanding state and/or local stakeholder needs, priorities, and perspectives, and 3) support capacity-building activities at the state and/or local levels that strengthen the health care safety net and advance shared public health goals with HRSA.